-Our Vision: We believe that when we create communities of connection, with self, with one another, and with nature, we prepare the soil for all life to grow and thrive from their true self, honoring their own unique gifts, and weaving interconnectedly with the colorful threads of the world.
-We see the emergence of this vibrant tapestry rooted in regenerative practices that seek to restore, renew, or revitalize the individual, the group, and the natural world, therefore laying the foundation for growing healthy, harmonic, and thriving communities.
+We believe that when we create communities of connection — with self, with one another, and with nature — we prepare the soil for all life to grow and thrive.
+Dedicated to fostering regenerative practices that seek to restore, renew, or revitalize the individual and the collective, it is our desire to lay the foundation for healthy, harmonic, and thriving communities.

 Co-founder, Executive Director, Lead Mentor

-Paul is a father of two adventurous daughters and an educator/mentor with over 20 years of experience working with children and families in a variety of settings — from teaching elementary school in East Oakland, California, to high school English in Machida, Japan, to Spanish literacy in a Colombian jungle.
+He is a father of two adventurous daughters and an educator/mentor with over 25 years of experience working with children and families in a variety of settings.
+He has taught elementary school in East Oakland, California, high school English in Machida, Japan, and Spanish literacy in a Colombian jungle.
 Paul’s interest in nature education was sparked by his involvement with the Audubon Society, Sierra Club, and NatureBridge’s Headlands Institute, and further developed into a passion for nature connection through experiences with Wilderness Awareness School and studies with the 8 Shields Institute.
 Paul has traveled the world, touched the soil of six continents, and immersed himself in unique and wondrous experiences.
-By following the ropes of connection woven throughout our beautiful natural world, Paul has come to the foundational belief that we all have a gift or talent that we can offer to ourselves and to the greater community, and it is through intentional mentoring that each of our gifts can be activated and shine.
+By following the ropes of connection woven throughout our beautiful natural world, Paul understands that we each have a gift or talent that we can offer to ourselves and to the greater community, and it is through intentional mentoring that all of our gifts can be activated and shine.